cengage/proxit/README.md

 ## Installation

-1. sudo npm install -g proxit
+1. npm install -g proxit (may need to add "sudo" for Mac / Linux)

 ## Configuration